Corfu island (Central)

 - National Gallery

 Moreover, there are historical buildings such as :

 - the Mansion of the Reading Society of Corfu

 - the Palace of the Old Ionian Bank

 - the Ionian Parliament Palace

 - Theater of San Giacomo, or St. Jacob’s Theater and today’s Town Hall

-*in the city of Corfu, the Theater of Saint Giacomo was the first theater that had been built and operated in Greek-speaking areas during recent years.
-It was inaugurated in 1733 and until 1893 it became a focal point for the opera and musical theater.
-It attracted Italian musicians and composers, many of whom became permanent residents of Corfu and contributed to the development of the local music scene.
+*in the city of Corfu, the Theater of Saint Giacomo was the first theater built and operated in Greek-speaking areas during recent years.
+It was inaugurated in 1733, and until 1893 it became a focal point for opera and musical theater.
+It attracted Italian musicians and composers, many of whom became permanent residents of Corfu and contributed to the local music scene’s development.

 Religious Monuments and events